-Journalist Rob Shaw tweeted that the Yes to Pro Rep forces ought to talk about the advantages, both of proportional representation and of First Past The Post, claiming they’d be more credible that way.
+In the run-up to BC’s 2018 referendum, Journalist Rob Shaw tweeted that the Yes to Proportional Representation forces ought to talk about the advantages of BOTH proportional representation AND of First Past The Post, claiming they’d be more credible that way.

 Shaw obviously believes in fairness in the media, balanced coverage, equal numbers of debaters on both sides, and maybe angels though we haven’t fact-checked that.

 After all, if we let the discussion be biased by the 14 government studies that recommended Pro Rep, what would come next?
 Jumping to conclusions on climate change without further debate?

 So, out of deference to all those skeptics in the media, here we humorously admitted and disclosed the benefits of FPTP (written in 2018):

 Are there features of FPTP that could validly be considered advantages to YOU, and other good reasons for YOU to vote for it?
 YES!